amesaine/dotfiles/.config/xkb/README.md

 QWERTY variant for a keyboard-centric and mouseless desktop experience.

 KCX Qwerty is a variant made to streamline keyboard shortcut usage with laptops, touch typists, vim users, and terminal hobbits in mind.
-Additional layouts are included to take advantage of keyboard layout switching.
+Additional layouts are provided to take advantage of keyboard layout switching.

 Layouts
 -------